-- If your Primary Care Provider (PCP) leaves HNE.
-HNE will notify you at least 30 days before your PCP leaves HNE.
-HNE will permit you to continue to see your PCP for a period of 30 days after your PCP leaves HNE.
-HNE will also allow a Member who is in active treatment for a chronic or acute condition to continue to see his or her PCP: - Through the current period of active treatment, or - Up to 90 days after the PCP leaves HNE, whichever is shorter
+- If your provider disenrolls.
+HNE will notify you at least 30 days before the disenrollment.
+HNE will help you select a new provider if you would like.
+HNE will let a Member who is in active treatment for a chronic or acute condition to continue to see the provider: - Through the current period of active treatment, or - Up to 90 days after the specialist leaves HNE, whichever is shorter